malevolentninja/Udacity/part_One/portfolio_Site/README.md

 ## Getting Started

-Text Editor , HTML, CSS
+Text Editor , HTML, CSS, Bootstrap

 ## Deployment:

 ### Techology and Frameworks used:
 - HTML5
 - CSS
+- Bootstrap 4

 ### Notes
 Potential room for further advancement and complexity by incorporating these additional features:

-- CSS precompiler to be used
+- CSS precompiler to be used?
 - backend setup (incorporate Nodejs and Gulp/Grunt?)
 - navbar
-- Bootstrap
 - polymer components
 - Accesssbility